Kixunil/electrs/README.md

 **Please prefer to use OUR usage guide!**

-External guides such as RaspiBolt can be out-of-date and have various problems.
+External guides can be out-of-date and have various problems.
-At least double-check that the guide you're using is actively maintained.
+At least double-check that the guide you're using is actively maintained or cross-check their instructions with ours.
 If you can't use our guide ask about what you don't understand or consider using automated deployments.

  * [Installation from source](doc/install.md)